 Venmo Payouts

-Businesses can directly pay consumers through Venmo Payouts.
+Businesses can directly pay you through Venmo Payouts.
 This service allows businesses to connect with Venmo customers through an API integration to pay out money.
 Instead of writing checks, businesses can use Venmo to transfer money through Venmo Payouts for things like rebates, rewards, etc.

 Retailers That Accept Venmo

-Retailers can accept Venmo payments through PayPal’s online checkout process, where users can select the Venmo payment option on websites that accept Venmo after tapping the PayPal button.
+Retailers can accept Venmo payments through PayPal’s online checkout process, where you can select the Venmo payment option on websites that accept Venmo after tapping the PayPal button.
 Retailers need to first be PayPal merchants to use this service.
 It is now accepted by over two million merchants in the US, making it a convenient way to pay for your daily purchases.
 We have listed some of the most popular stores that accept Venmo.

 Venmo Service | Venmo Fee |